 - In a subscription, the Notification Correlation Id and the Notification Target Address are included.

+- Optionally, Spatial granularity size (if an Area of Interest is provided) and Temporal granularity size.

 The NWDAF notifies the result of the analytics to the consumer as indicated in clause 6.6.3.